-KA6: St Marys accepts BMC Foundation degree in Health & Leisure Studies students into Year 2 of the BA Liberal Arts programme.
+KA6: St Marys accepts BMC Foundation Degree in Physical Education and Sport, plus Sports Coaching and Performance students into Year 2 of the BA Liberal Arts programme.

-KA8: The College's Student Services Team, Academic Registry and Programme Tutors actively monitor the attendance/progression of students in receipt of WP support.KA9: The College's dedicated Student Support Services team offer guidance to students applying for government funding & support.
+KA8: The College's Student Services Team, Academic Registry and Programme Tutors actively monitor the attendance/progression of students in receipt of WP support.

+KA9: The College's dedicated Student Support Services team offer guidance to students applying for government funding and support.
 Students can also avail of assistive equipment, help with academic writing and the making of all reasonable adjustments to ensure equal access and progression in HE.